sebastianaclane/guitarcatalog/README.md

 # GuitarCatalog

-A PHP web site where you can find electric guitars using a search box or filter by price, manufacturer, string amount, or left/right hand guitars.
+A PHP website I created back at the end of 2016 while in school where you can find electric guitars using a search box or filter by price, manufacturer, string amount, or left/right hand guitars.
 It contains a backend to upload and edit guitars on the website.

 # What I Learned